gohugoio/hugo/docs/content/content/archetypes.md

 But reviews tend to follow strict formats and need to answer specific questions, and it's with these expectations of precise structure that archetypes can prove to be even more useful.

-For the sake of writing reviews, for instance, we could define the structure of a review beneath the front-matter of the `review.md` file:
+For the sake of writing reviews, for instance, we could define the structure of a review beneath the front matter of the `review.md` file:

 ```markdown
 +++